 Many machines undergo regular calibration to ensure accuracy, but errors, particularly with foreign or damaged coins, can still occur.

-These machines offer customers a convenient method to convert their coins into cash or credit without manual effort.
+Coin counting machines (also known as coin counters) are automated devices that streamline the process of counting loose change.
+They offer customers a convenient method to convert their coins into cash or credit without manual effort.

 Coin counting machines employ different methods to tally up coins accurately.